jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### Recording Directory

-This sets the path to where Server's recording will be stored.
+This sets the path to where Server's recordings will be stored.
 With this path set, the "Enable Jam Recoder" function in the Server Setup tab will make recording start once the first person connects to the Server, and stops when the last person leaves.
 Use the "New Recording" button to create a new sub-directory in which the recordings will be stored from then on.
 Note that Recordings are per track in [Audacity](https://www.audacityteam.org/) `.lof` format and [REAPER](https://en.wikipedia.org/wiki/REAPER) `.rpp`.
 Open the respective files to listen to them in those applications.

 **Note**: When your Server is recording, clients will display a message that recording is on.

 ### Custom Directory Server Address

-Leave this field empty unless you need to list your Server on a [Custom Directory](#3-directory)
+Leave this field empty unless you need to list your Server on a [Custom Directory](#3-directory) or run a Directory.

 ### Server List Filename